dauwhe/pdm/README.md

  - The forthcoming(?)
 [Web Packaging](https://github.com/WICG/webpackage) spec from WICG will have a dependency on WAM.
 Having a WPUB manifest based on WAM will help.

+ - David Singer is proposing a packaging format based on MPEG.

- - A very simple ZIP + well-known location for manifest (or only one .yaml or .json file) seems to work for audio books, which don't need the additional complexity of OCF.
+ - Just using ZIP plus a well-known location for the manifest seems to work for audio books and some image-only publications, which don't need the additional complexity of OCF.

- - EPUB can continue to use OCF for now.
+ - EPUB can continue to use OCF.

 ## The future of EPUB

 EPUB is really three specs:

-1. Content documents.
-What HTML and CSS can be use?
+1. [Content documents](http://w3c.github.io/publ-epub-revision/epub32/spec/epub-contentdocs.html).
+What HTML and CSS can be used?

-2. OPF.
+2. [OPF]((http://w3c.github.io/publ-epub-revision/epub32/spec/epub-packages.html).
 The `package` file describes structural and bibliographic metadata.

-3. OCF.
+3. [OCF](https://w3c.github.io/publ-epub-revision/epub32/spec/epub-ocf.html).
 How to package it?

-Perhaps the primary differentiation between WPUB and EPUB is packaging?
+Perhaps the primary differentiation between WPUB and EPUB is packaging.

 There's no reason we couldn't update EPUB to use, for example, HTML in addition to XHTML.
 Existing content would not become invalid.